-4.7.3 Waiting for User Input
+4.8.3 Waiting for User Input

 In a defined key, the number sign '#' causes Anzio to stop for operator input.
-When this character is found while processing a macro, the Anzio program will stop transmission, accept your entry up to a induced and send the entry (the induced senter).
+When this character is found while processing a macro, the Anzio program will stop transmission, accept your entry up to a and send the entry (the is not sent).